December 23, 2019

 Passages, Conversations and Good Samaritan classes will combine Sunday mornings at 10 a.m. for this two-part series in February.

-- February 16 – Dr. Tom Hanchett will offer insights from the new edition of his book Sorting Out the New South City, which traces how Charlotte grew big, and explores the surprising history of how it became segregated, both racially and economically.
-Wood Fellowship Overflow
+Feb.
+16: Dr. Tom Hanchett will talk about the new edition of his book Sorting Out the New South City: Race, Class, and Urban Development in Charlotte, 1875–1975, which traces how Charlotte grew big — and explores the surprising history of how it became segregated, both racially and economically.

 Dr. Hanchett, recently retired from Levine Museum of the New South, is now the Historian-in-Residence with the Charlotte Mecklenburg Library.